Full information on sheltered housing is available on this website.

 - Key HA provides housing for people with learning disabilities.

-- Margaret Blackwood HA provides housing for people with physical disabilities.
+- Blackwood Homes provides housing for people with physical disabilities.

 - Albyn HS have some amenity and wheelchair housing